-Addressing calls to unify Rio Tinto’s dual-listed company structure
+Addressing calls to unify Rio Tinto’s dual-listed companies structure

 We operate under a dual-listed companies (DLC) structure.
 Rio Tinto plc is incorporated in the UK and listed on the London Stock Exchange with ADRs listed on the New York Stock Exchange, and Rio Tinto Limited is incorporated in Australia and listed on the Australian Securities Exchange.

-In December 2024, Palliser Capital called for Rio Tinto to unify our DLC structure and, together with certain other shareholders, submitted a resolution for an independent review of the structure.
+Palliser Capital initially called for Rio Tinto to unify our DLC structure in May 2024, and subsequently together with certain other shareholders in December 2024, submitted a resolution for an independent review of the structure.
 That resolution, outlined in the Notice of Meeting, will be voted on during the 2025 annual general meetings of Rio Tinto plc and Rio Tinto Limited.

 Our response to Palliser Capital’s resolution

-Our Board undertook a comprehensive review of the DLC structure during 2024, as it does on a periodic basis.
+Our full Board, including independent non-executive directors, undertook a comprehensive review of the DLC structure during 2024, as it does on a periodic basis.
 They assessed arguments for and against unification with the support of leading external financial and legal advisers, including detailed tax analysis by professional services firm EY.

-• expected tax costs in the mid-single digit US$ billions
+• Tax costs in the mid-single digit US$ billions

 Given the findings of the 2024 review, the Board unanimously believes that the resolution is highly duplicative and unnecessary.
 There is no basis for expecting that an additional review, including an independent expert report, would lead to a different conclusion.